RMoran98/pawsome-pudding/README.md

 <i class="fa-solid fa-envelopes-bulk fa-2xl">
 ```
 between sections, which was not present in the code pushed to GitHub.
 This was also causing visual distortion of the map and footer elements.
 I resolved the issue by removing the original icon which was duplicating.
+- Incorrect width for the header and footer elements was causing the webpage to always display a horizontal scrollbar.
+Changing the width value from 100% to 100vw fixed the problem.

 ### Unfixed Bugs
 - Google Maps iframe refuses to display in Firefox, Google Chrome and Microsoft Edge browsers.
 Other browsers untested.